Articles , Cases , Glossary

 Case Studies: Mascots in Branding

 Let’s review some practical case studies when mascots became the center of marketing strategies.
-Quite often, if stakeholders and creative team make a decision upon such a technique, mascot starts its way from logo design.
-Mascot logos can work as independent symbols or together with a typographic part if a logo is a combination mark.
+Quite often, if stakeholders and the creative team make a decision upon such a technique, the mascot starts its way from logo design.
+Mascot logos can work as independent symbols or in combination with a typographic element if the logo is a combination mark.

-For example, here’s a logo for the landscape company Andre.
-Their first logo was based on a lettermark but in the process of the creative search for the brand redesign, the decision was made upon creating a mascot.
+For example, here’s a logo for Andre’s landscape company.
+Their first logo was a lettermark, but during the creative search for the brand redesign, the decision was made to create a mascot.
 They chose a friendly hummingbird whose image was harmonically combined with the shape of a leaf.
 Then the mascot set the foundation for the further development of corporate identity.

 andre-logo-design-final-by-Tubik